Platymantis lawtoni

 Platymantis lawtoni is an endangered species of frog in the family Ceratobatrachidae.

 It is endemic to Romblon, Philippines.
 It occurs in the rainforests of Romblon, Tablas, and Sibuyan Islands.
+It has been observed between 800 and 1200 meters above sea level.

 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 It is threatened by habitat loss.